applied-exploration/applied-exploration.github.io/_posts/2021-05-04-deep-reinforcement-learning-journey-part-1.md

 ## Part I: Creating an Environment

 Conforming to the OpenAI gym interface is actually quite straightforward - you write a step, a reset and a render method.
 You have plenty of good examples in the[ gym repo](https://github.com/openai/gym).
-Having a multi-agent environment is not that tricky either: instead of passing in a single action to step , it takes an array of actions, one for each agent.
+Having a multi-agent environment is not that tricky either: instead of passing in a single action to step, it takes an array of actions, one for each agent.

 Despite its triviality, creating an environment from scratch has been an immensely useful exercise - so much that we were wondering why this isn't the first step in any course!
 It gives you a good perspective on the subtleties involved in bringing an RL project into life, that no amount of research paper browsing could for us.